Anson Lo

 Anson Lo Hon-ting (盧瀚霆; born 7 July 1995) is a Hong Kong singer, dancer and actor.
 In 2018, Anson Lo made his debut as a member of the Hong Kong boy group Mirror.
 Anson Lo made his solo debut in February 2020 with his first single "A Lifelong Mission" (一所懸命).
-In 2021, he won the Best New Asian Artist Award at the 2021 Mnet Asian Music Awards.
+In 2021, he won the Best New Asian Artist Award at the 2021 Mnet Asian Music Awards (MAMA).

 Early life

 Anson Lo was born on 7 July 1995 in Hong Kong.
 He has one older sister.
 Lo attended Shak Chung Shan Memorial Catholic Primary School and Po Leung Kuk Lo Kit Sing (1983) College.
 He went on to study a Bachelor of Business Administration (Business Analysis) at the City University of Hong Kong.
 Lo dropped out in his third year of university to pursue a career as a dance instructor.

 Career

 2018–present: Mirror

 Prior to his debut, Lo was a dance instructor and a backup dancer.
-He has been a backup dancer for Aaron Kwok, Kelly Chen and Coco Lee.
+He has performed as a backup dancer for Aaron Kwok, Kelly Chen and Coco Lee.
 In 2018, he was persuaded by ViuTV producer Ahfa Wong to audition for the reality television talent competition Good Night Show – King Maker (全民造星), of which Wong was the producer.
 Lo was directly promoted to the second round (top 55) as one of the five winners of 'Eye Catching Idol' through fan vote.
-He was eliminated in the fourth round, making the top 30.
+He made it to the top 30, but was eliminated in the fourth round.

-On 3 November 2018, Lo made his debut as a member of boy music group, Mirror, at a press conference with their debut single "In a Second" (一秒間).
-His position is the main lead dancer, main English rapper and sub-vocalist.
-His fans are known as "Sonto" (Plural: Sontos) (神徒).
+On 3 November 2018, Lo made his debut as a member of boy group, Mirror, at a press conference with their debut single "In a Second" (一秒間).
+His position is the main dancer and English rapper.
+His fans are known as "Sonto" (plural: Sontos) (神徒).

 On 5 July 2019, Lo released the promotional single "B.M.G.
 (Be My Girl)" with Mirror member Keung To.

 In King Maker II, Lo won the Professional Competitor Award.